ECCC-ASTD-MRD/sverif/README.md

 ### Build dependencies

 - CMake 3.20+
-- librmn with shared libraries (https://github.com/ECCC-ASTD-MRD/librmn/)
+- librmn alpha branch with shared libraries (https://github.com/ECCC-ASTD-MRD/librmn/)

 `cmake_rpn` is included as a git submodule.
 Please clone with the `--recursive` option or run `git submodule update --init --recursive` in the